kubernetes/contributor-site/content/en/blog/2026/wg-device-management-spotlight.md

   We have two meeting slots to accommodate different time zones:

-  \- Europe/Americas: Tuesdays at 8:30 AM PT (biweekly)
+- Europe/Americas: Tuesdays at 8:30 AM PT (biweekly)
-  \- Asia/Europe: Wednesdays at 9:00 AM CET (biweekly)
+- Asia/Europe: Wednesdays at 9:00 AM CET (biweekly)

-Meeting notes, agendas, and recordings are all publicly accessible (links available at [https://github.com/kubernetes/community/tree/master/wg-device-management](https://github.com/kubernetes/community/tree/master/wg-device-management) \[2\]).
+Meeting notes, agendas, and recordings are all publicly accessible (links available from [https://www.kubernetes.dev/community/community-groups/wg/device-management/](https://www.kubernetes.dev/community/community-groups/wg/device-management/#meetings)).
 You can get a feel for the work in progress before attending your first meeting.

-On Slack, find us in \#wg-device-management on the Kubernetes Slack workspace.
+On Slack, find us in `#wg-device-management` on the Kubernetes Slack workspace.
 That's the best place for quick questions or to introduce yourself.

 For more hands-on contributions, the DRA Driver for NVIDIA GPUs is now a community project and a great place to start.
 It's a real-world, production-grade implementation that the broader community is now shaping together.

 We welcome contributors at all levels – whether you're interested in the API design, the scheduler internals, driver development, or documentation.
 Come say hello.

-# Summary
+## Summary

 As Kubernetes evolves to support the AI/ML revolution and high-performance computing, the work happening within WG Device Management is becoming the foundation for how modern workloads are scheduled and operated at scale.